winglang/wing/0000-template.md

 ## Design

 <!--
 This section works backwards from an the end user.
-It should be written as one or more "artifacts from the future" such as the getting started documentation (readme), user interface wireframes (or link to them), press release, changelog entry, etc.
+It is written as one or more "artifacts from the future" such as the getting started documentation (readme), user interface wireframes (or link to them), press release, changelog entry, etc.
 -->

 ## Implementation